 I think the biggest reason I wanted to switch was because I have had bad reactions to seemingly harmless beauty products and cleaning chemicals before.
 In particular, I had a bad reaction to a conditioner and it caused a sort of burn on my scalp and my back where my hair touched.
 It made my psoriasis flare up real bad and I still have the scalp psoriasis right above my neck over 3 years later.
 Later, after I learned I was gluten intolerant, I looked up the product ingredients but it appeared to be gluten free.
 I don't know what ingredient was in there that I reacted to but I now spot test everything before using it.
 So that was a long way of saying that I'm terrified of almost anything that comes in a bottle.
 The fact that I can now make my own "shampoo and conditioner" using inexpensive ingredients from my kitchen means I have two fewer products to stress over.

 Let's talk about how I do this no poo thing.
 It took me a while to figure out how much baking soda and ACV to use as well as how often I needed to use it.
 The recipe I've come to like for my hair is this:

-Clean with 1 1/2 Tbsp baking soda plus 1 C water
+Clean with 1 ½ tablespoon baking soda plus 1 C water

-Condition with 2 Tbsp ACV plus 1 C water
+Condition with 2 tablespoon ACV plus 1 C water

 Adding more baking soda removes more oil and adding more ACV conditions more.
 To make things easy, I just keep these solutions in spray bottles in my shower.
 Each batch lasts several uses.